Cancellation mechanism of dark matter direct detection in Higgs-portal and vector-portal models: Two proofs for the cancellation mechanism

 The lesson we can learn from the second proof is that the cancellation mechanism relies on the special structures in the masses and interactions of the scalar mediators.
 The condition of the cancellation is that the combination of the mediators that appears in the trilinear coupling with the DM has no mass mixing with the SM Higgs boson $h$.
 This inspires us to look for the same structure in the vector-portal models.
 When the gauge symmetry is spontaneously broken by the Higgs mechanism, the masses of the gauge boson are generated by the gauge interaction of the Higgs field.
-If the DM has the same representation of the gauge groups as the Higgs field, it couples to the gauge bosons with the same combination of mediators as the Higgs field.
-Therefore the cancellation can be achieved by the same method as in the Higgs-portal models.
-In the following section, we give two examples of the cancellation mechanism in vector-portal models in detail.
+If the representation of gauge symmetries for the DM field is the same as the a new Higgs field, which breaks some new gauge groups, then DM field will couple to the new gauge bosons with the same combination of mediators as the new Higgs field.
+Therefore, the cancellation in the vector-portal models can be achieved by the same method as in the Higgs-portal models.
+In the following section, we give two examples of the cancellation mechanism in vector-portal models in details.